maxineyu521/AutoOption-Financial-Intelligence-Workspace/docs/Data_source_docs/Data_source_summary.md

-# Data Source Architecture and Registry — Institutional Reference
+# Data Source Architecture and Registry

 This document is the unified source-of-truth for the project data platform.
 It consolidates the former storage-layout guide and the source registry into one operational reference covering source origin, cadence, medallion placement, storage contracts, downstream consumers, and retrieval implications.